 A Mobile Banking App: The Most Boring App on Our List

 Just about every bank has a mobile app these days.
 Downloading your bank’s app is critical for times when you have to deal with finances while you’re traveling – yuck!
 Even if you don’t do mobile banking right now, it’s worth figuring out the logistics before you head out on your road trip so you can quickly check your balance and pay your bills as you go.

 Audible: Because Every Long Road Trip Needs a Story to Go With it

-I have to say, I don’t miss the days of books-on-tape, or even books-on-CD.
-Packing said books was always fraught with anxiety.
+I have to say, I don’t miss the days of books-on-tape or even books-on-CD.
+Packing said books were always fraught with anxiety.
 There were missing discs to find, cases to procure, and the issue of where to store all of our media in our tiny car.